 - supported and pursue and receive equitable assistance.

-Each school year, the educator will complete two Student Engagement reflections in PDExpress based on the timeframe determined by the administrative team at the school.
+Each school year, the educator will complete two Student Engagement reflections on the timeframe determined by the administrative team at the school.
 They will be submitted to the school administration team (principal, assistant principals, administrative interns, or supervisor) for review.

 SPPS Educators and Administrators